|4.4 / 5

 Marriott Bonvoy Brilliant cardholders can rack up points easily, thanks to a good rewards rate on travel and dining purchases.
 Users earn the most on stays at hotels participating in the Marriott Bonvoy® program, which will get you 6 points per dollar you spend.
 The card also offers 3 points per dollar at restaurants worldwide and on directly booked flights and 2 points per dollar on other eligible purchases.

 While the rewards rate on the Brilliant card seems incredibly generous at first glance, it is important to note that Marriott points are worth slightly less than the average rewards currency.

 What are Marriott points worth?

 Like with many hotel loyalty programs, Marriott Bonvoy points are a bit inflated.
-When redeemed for a free night award, we estimate the average Marriott point is worth 0.8 cents.
-While this is not quite as valuable as the average rewards currency (usually around 1 cent per point), Marriot points are slightly more valuable than other hotel loyalty programs.
-For comparison, we estimate Hilton Honors points are only worth about 0.5 cents.
+When redeemed for a free night award, we estimate the average Marriott point is worth 0.7 cents based on Bankrate’s latest point valuations.
+While this is not quite as valuable as the average rewards currency (usually around 1 cent per point), Marriott points are slightly more valuable than other hotel loyalty programs.
+For comparison, Bankrate estimates Hilton Honors points are only worth about 0.6 cents.

 Marriott hotel network

 The Marriott Bonvoy loyalty program is huge, encompassing Marriott, SPG and Ritz-Carlton hotel brands.
 With more than 7,000 properties in more than 110 countries, there is likely a Marriott location wherever you are traveling.
 Additionally, brands range from midlevel properties like TownePlace Suites to luxury properties like the St. Regis – so the program is suited for travelers of any budget.